 How to take care of your dance shoes

-A shoe oil will help to keep your leather shoes moisturized, which will help them last longer.
+A shoe oil will help to keep your leather shoes moisturized and free of cracks.

 Shoe Polish Cloth